-“We found that those with congenital heart disease were about a third more likely to develop autism than those without congenital heart disease,” said Oster.
+“We found that those with congenital heart disease were about a third more likely to develop autism than those without congenital heart disease,” said Dr. Oster.

-“Prior research shows children with congenital heart disease have poorer neurodevelopmental outcomes, such as delayed development, poor performance in school, learning disabilities and now, autism,” said Oster.
+“Prior research shows children with congenital heart disease have poorer neurodevelopmental outcomes, such as delayed development, poor performance in school, learning disabilities and now, autism,” said Dr. Oster.

-Surprisingly, Oster and his team also observed that children with atrial septal defects and ventricular septal defects—mild heart defects—had a higher risk for autism than those with more severe heart defects.
+Surprisingly, Dr. Oster and his team also observed that children with atrial septal defects and ventricular septal defects—mild heart defects—had a higher risk for autism than those with more severe heart defects.

-“It’s the kids who don’t have severe heart disease we need to be more aware of in screening, now that we know the risk to them,” said Oster.
+“It’s the kids who don’t have severe heart disease we need to be more aware of in screening, now that we know the risk to them,” said Dr. Oster.

 The cause behind the results, however, is still unknown.

-The team hopes the results will help pediatricians make referrals more quickly when neurological issues, like autism-related symptoms, arise in congenital heart disease patients.
+The team hopes the results will help pediatricians make referrals more quickly when neurological issues like autism-related symptoms arise in congenital heart disease patients.
 At Children’s, kids with severe congenital heart disease are often referred to the Cardiac Neurodevelopmental Program for early identification and supportive resources.

 This research was supported by the Congressional Directed Medical Research Programs Autism Research Award.